 - 1GHz processor

-- 200MB Hard Drive Space but 500MB recommended
+- 150MB Hard Drive Space

-- 1GB Ram minimum but 2GB Ram recommended
+- 512 MB RAM minimum but 1GB RAM recommended

-- CD Rom drive recommended software can also be downloaded via internet

-- Windows® Vista\/7\/8/10
+- Windows® Vista/7/8.1/10

 - Internet Connection

-- SVGA Monitor
+- SVGA Monitor capable of 1024 x 768 Resolution

-- Pointing Device & Printer
+- 2 Button Pointing Device & Printer

 - [1] To launch the system either double-click on the Health & Safety Xpert® icon on your desktop or select Health & Safety Xpert® from the Start, Programs Menu. - [2] You will then be required to follow the registration wizard to fill in your company contact details and register your copy of Health & Safety Xpert ®.
 You can change your company address details at any time by clicking on the text where your address is displayed on the Main Menu.